As if the rollout of the federal health law didn't have enough problems, abortion is back in the spotlight.

 Even as Sebelius testified, we brought two pollsters into our studios: one Republican, one Democrat.
 Both of these political pros spoke of Obamacare in intensely personal terms.
 Republican Whit Ayres spoke of someone unhappy at having to pay more for insurance.
 Democrat Anna Greenberg spoke of her brother getting insurance for the first time.
 She says the Obama administration has done a poor job selling the law for years.

-It's MORNING EDITION from NPR News.
+It's MORNING EDITION, from NPR News.
+Good morning.
 I'm Renee Montagne.

 The trouble with an Obamacare website is taking on the never-ending quality of some earlier crises this administration has faced.
 It resembles, for example, the BP oil spill, where the administration needed a technical solution, and until that arrived, could do nothing but wait.